lsprdev/IJML-WEEKEND-1/README.md

 - PUT /users/:id
 - DELETE /users/:id

-### Payload
+### Payload:

 Propose a payload you like.
-If you prefer, here is an example:
+If you prefer, here are some examples:

 GET /users